samanthashleyrose/Logo-Maker/README.md

 ## Description

 The SVG Logo Generator is a versatile Node.js command-line application designed to simplify the creation of logos through user input, producing high-quality SVG files.
-Key features of the genereator include:
+Checkout the [Usage](#usage) section for a demonstration of the following tools:

 **Text Customization:**
 Specify the desired text for your logo, with support for up to three characters.